StefanS-prog/amiga-compile-to-rom/README.md

 Asset sources
 -------------
 - The tileset is based on this [one](https://opengameart.org/content/trivial-ega-tiles) (License CC0).
+It was used to create the tilemap with the level editor [Tiled](https://www.mapeditor.org).
 - The sound is downsampled from this [one](https://freesound.org/people/newagesoup/sounds/348243) (License CC0).